Leksat/prettierignore-monorepo/README.md

    echo "/.prettierignore" >> .gitignore
    ```

 4. Let the package regenerate the root `.prettierignore` on some event.
-E.g. use
-   githooks.
-Or add a `postinstall` script to your root `package.json`
+   For example, use githooks or add a `postinstall` script to your root
+   `package.json`

    ```
    npm pkg set scripts.postinstall=prettierignore-monorepo